 The Pike Pioneer Museum was established in 1969 and opened its doors in 1971 through the dedication, leadership, and inspiration of Curren Farmer, a native of Virginia but a resident of Troy, AL since childhood.
 Curren Farmer had three careers: a teacher at Troy State University, contractor and founder/director of the Pike Pioneer Museum.
 His wife, Margaret Pace Farmer was a celebrated authoress and historian.

-And so Mr. Farmer began collecting antique tractors and plows and farming implements.
-He motivated the community to donate land and artifacts for building a museum that would house an impressive, growing collection.
-The Billy Gibson Family generously donated the property for which the Museum currently stands.
+And so Mr. Farmer began collecting antique tractors, plows and farming implements.
+He motivated the community to donate land and artifacts for building a Museum that would house an impressive, growing collection.
+The Gibson Family generously donated the property on which the Museum currently stands.
 In 1972 Mr. Farmer facilitated our first log cabin being moved to the grounds.
 For over twenty years, Mr. Farmer served as Director and Tour Guide while Mrs. Farmer worked behind the scenes in the office to ensure smooth operations.
-Although both passed, they are magnanimously missed by this Museum family.
+Although both have passed, they are magnanimously missed by this Museum family.

-We are proud to continue the legacy of the Farmers and all the original Museum supporters as we celebrate forty two stellar years as a cultural institution!
+We are proud to continue the legacy of the Farmers and all the original Museum supporters as we celebrate forty eight stellar years as a cultural institution!

 September 7, 2023 to November 4, 2023